BenWiederhake/tinyvm/instruction-set-architecture.md

 This instruction reads a word of data memory at the address stored in register 0bAAAA.
 This word is written to the destination register 0bDDDD.

-Example: The instruction is `0b0010 0001 0101 0010`, register 13 holds the value 0x5678, and data memory at address 0x5678 is 0x1234.
-Then this instruction will read data memory at address 0x5678 and write the value 0x1234 into register 2.
+Example: The instruction is `0b0010 0001 0010 0101`, register 2 holds the value 0x1234, and data memory at address 0x1234 is 0x5678.
+Then this instruction will write the value 0x5678 into register 5.

 ### `0x22xx`: Load word instruction